uptane/uptane-standard/uptane-standard.md

 Responsibility for signing images or a subset of images MAY be delegated to more than one role and therefore it is possible for two different roles to be trusted for signing a particular image.
 For this reason, delegations MUST be prioritized.

 A particular delegation for a subset of images MAY be designated as **terminating**.
-For terminating delegations, the client SHALL NOT search any further if it does not find validly signed metadata about those images in the terminating delegation.
+For terminating delegations, the client SHALL NOT search any further if it does not find validly signed metadata about those images.
 Delegations SHOULD NOT be terminating by default; terminating delegations SHOULD only be used when there is a compelling technical reason to do so.

 A delegation for a subset of images MAY be a multi-role delegation {{TAP-3}}.
-A multi-role delegation indicates that multiple roles are needed to sign a particular image and so each of the delegatee roles MUST sign the same metadata.
+A multi-role delegation indicates that multiple roles are needed to sign a particular image and each of the delegatee roles MUST sign the same metadata.

 Delegations only apply to the Image repository.
 The Targets role on the Director repository MUST NOT delegate metadata signing responsibility.

 ### The Snapshot role {#snapshot_role}

-A repository's Snapshot role SHALL produce and sign metadata about all Targets metadata the repository releases, including the current version number of the top-level Targets metadata, and the version numbers of all delegated targets metadata, as described in {{snapshot_meta}}.
+A repository's Snapshot role SHALL produce and sign metadata about all Targets metadata the repository releases, including the current version number of the top-level Targets metadata, and the version numbers of all delegated Targets metadata, as described in {{snapshot_meta}}.

 ### The Timestamp role {#timestamp_role}